w3f/Grants-Program/applications/chaineducation.md

 - We are also working on our own Job Board where users can find Web3 jobs with ease.

+### Components of ChainEducation

+1. **User Profile:** User profile will be the CV of a user.
+Entire information will be stored inside IPFS.
+Profile will also hold course completion Soulbond NFTs.
+User will be able to edit profile from time to time.
+Please note that it won't be one time operation.

+2. **Tracks:** There are many courses for different blockchains like Polkadot, Ethereum, Polygon, etc. All the courses will be categorized into tracks.
+User can choose any track to begin courses with.
+Each track will be having from easy to advance courses.

+3. **Course:** A course is a collection of lessons.
+A course can be of level easy, intermediatory, or hard.
+If a user completes a course, user will get awarded an Soulbond NFT.
+At the end of the course, there will be a small quiz in which user needs to score above 60%.
+Once student passes the course, they will be awarded the Soulbond NFT.

+4. **Lesson:** A lesson contains tutorial/information of a perticular topic which is intended to teach students the concepts.

+4. **Soulbond NFT:** When user completes a course, user is awarded a Soulbond NFT which cannot be transferred to anyone once it's minted.
+It is based on ERC-1155.
+User can see her all the Soulbond NFTs inside her profile page.

 ### Website Designs

 1. ![Home Page](https://i.imgur.com/sUvhJbb.png  "Home Page")